A Four-Stage Data Augmentation Approach to ResNet-Conformer Based Acoustic Modeling for Sound Event Localization and Detection: Conclusion

 \section{Conclusion}

 This study focuses on data augmentation and acoustic modeling for the SELD task.
 Two novel spatial augmentation approaches, namely ACS and MCS, are proposed to deal with data sparsity for deep learning based acoustic modeling.
-The ACS approach can be applied to all sound event segments while the MCS approach is suitable for static non-overlapping audio segments, both of which aim at increasing DOA representations.
+The ACS approach can be applied to complete signals while the MCS approach is suitable for audio segments containing isolated and static sound events, both of which aim at increasing the diversity of DOA representations.
 We adopt a four-stage data augmentation scheme to improve the performance step-by-step.
-We also employ a Conformer architecture which combines convolution and Transformer together to model both global and local context dependencies in an audio sequence and propose a ResNet-Conformer architecture.
-Experiments carried out on the development data set of DCASE 2020 Challenge have shown the effectiveness of the data augmentation approaches.
-Further improvement is achieved by the proposed ResNet-Conformer, yielding significant gains over our best deep architectures.
+We also employ a Conformer architecture that combines convolution and Transformer to model both global and local context dependencies in an audio sequence and propose a ResNet-Conformer architecture.
+Tested on the data sets of the DCASE 2020 and 2022 Challenges, our proposed data augmentation approaches and ResNet-Conformer model have greatly improved the performance, ranking our submitted systems in the first place in the SELD task of both DCASE 2020 and 2022 Challenges.